 This article is a high-level walkthrough of the steps administrators need to take to get started using messaging, Zendesk’s automated conversational bot and support UI.

 The steps below can be used to set up messaging in the Web Widget to embed support in your website or help center, and for your iOS and Android mobile apps.
 It can be used on your free Suite trial account, or a permanent Suite account.

 The steps in this walkthrough are specific to integrating web and mobile messaging channels.
 If you are setting up social messaging integrations, see Getting started with social messaging.

 This article includes the following topics:

-- Enabling and configuring messaging for your account
+- Enabling and configuring a messaging channel

-- Customizing your automated conversations
+- Customizing your bot's behavior

 - Training your agents

 If you’re not familiar with messaging, we recommend starting with the article About messaging.